Zhao–Xiongnu War: Aftermath

 For a decade after the battle, the Xiongnu did not dare approach the borders of Zhao.
 Since Zhao no longer had to worry about threats from the north, it could focus its attention on fighting the other states in the central plains.

 Li himself would later fight against Yan, and became one of the main obstacles for the Qin in their wars of unification.

 In popular culture

 In Hara Yasuhisa's Kingdom, this event was briefly mentioned in Chapter 155.

+In a one-shot manga that Yasuhisa wrote before publishing Kingdom, it details the preparations Li made for the war.